-Though it is wise to ensure that your coverage amounts are sufficient to protect you from any liability or harm, it is also possible that you might be “over-insured”.
-As I previously mentioned, people tend to forget what they’ve purchased and based on their present circumstances, they might have more coverage than they need.
+Though it is wise to ensure that your coverage amounts are sufficient to protect you from any liability or harm, it is also possible that you might be over-insured.
+As I previously mentioned, people can forget what they’ve purchased and based on their present circumstances, they might have more coverage than they need.
 If that’s a possibility, I would recommend a complete review of all your policies with your financial or insurance advisor in order to make a proper assessment.

-Most insurance companies and financial advisers now have client portals through which clients can access their personal account information.
+Most insurance companies and financial advisers now have online client portals through which clients can digitally access their personal account information.
 Like all websites which store vital personal information, security is a major issue.
 It is a good idea to routinely access your account and regularly change your passwords.
 It’s also important to make sure that all your personal contact information is up-to-date—mailing address, email address, phone numbers, etc.

 Also, it is critically important that your primary beneficiary knows exactly where and how to locate your insurance policies and records.
-Whether the documents are kept in a fireproof home safe, or in a bank safety deposit box, or kept offsite at a financial adviser’s office, your primary beneficiary should know precisely where to find them, in case of an emergency or other life event.
+Whether the documents are kept in a fireproof home safe, in a bank safety deposit box, or at a financial advisor’s office, your primary beneficiary should know precisely where to find them in case of an emergency or other life event.

-That’s why it always advisable to consult with your financial adviser or insurance provider to make sure that you have a clear understanding of exactly what you’ve purchased and the full extent of your coverage.
+That’s why it is always advisable to consult with your financial advisor or insurance provider to make sure that you have a clear understanding of exactly what you’ve purchased and the full extent of your coverage.